elinor-oren/tube-sensor/README.md

 <img width="405" alt="schematic_circuit" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/bb6f9408-84ac-45bb-adb6-183870be81d6">
 <img height="399" alt="breadboard_circuit" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/ef5e5c21-7ccf-4866-bd77-3cf7ae2c7d09">

+I recreated the above circuit on a PCB and soldered the wires in place.
+I’ve used a copper PCB to stand in as a lighter version of the breadboard to ensure comfort when transporting the Paddingtone device.
+I laid out my parts and attached additional f/m cables between components and the board to be sure I’d have enough slack to fit everything in the encasement.

+The device has a power consumption of 0.10-0.13A, which means using a portable battery with 5000mAH should allow you to power the device for ~50 hours.

 ### Testing
 In the final code, the LED and LCD display components depend on the sound sensor’s data readings as an input.
 It is essential to confirm that each component works individually.
 Start with the sound sensor component before proceeding to the LED and LCD display.